-As conscious modern consumers, we deeply scrutinise the principles behind the clothes, accessories and art we purchase, pour over the repute of the formulas we apply to our skin, and take an ever-increasing interest in where the food on our plates comes from.
+As conscious modern consumers, we deeply scrutinise the principles behind the clothes, accessories and art we purchase, pore over the repute of the formulas we apply to our skin, and take an ever-increasing interest in where the food on our plates comes from.
 But our haircare?
 For some reason, this story remains untold.

 Our homepage hints at haircare’s origins, conveying that our moniker, Chāmpo, is the Sanskrit term for ‘shampoo’ – describing the ancient Indian practice of ‘cleansing, soothing and massaging the head and hair’.

 So India is the home of haircare.
 To be honest, we didn’t know either.

 This journey of discovery started when Chāmpo’s founder started to experience a period of hair thinning (a concern secretly shared with a number of close friends, it turned out).
 She reached out to her grandmother, a septuagenarian of Indian origin still blessed with long, thick, lustrous and dark hair, who disclosed the small assortment of oils she had used since childhood to preserve such exceptional condition.
 Though somewhat impractical for daily use in modern life, the results were too impressive to overlook.

 Research commenced.
 The oils stemmed from Ayurvedic practices recorded as far back as the 7th century, and the chāmpo story emerged.
 It was hugely compelling.

 (For those of you seeking a brief haircare history lesson, here it is…)